-Breakfast pizza doesn’t need many ingredients but here are some topping ideas for other ingredients you may have on hand.
+Breakfast pizza doesn’t need many ingredients to taste good but here are some pizza toppings for a heartier breakfast:

-- Meat: Canadian bacon, ground beef, bacon, and ham.
+- Meat: Canadian bacon, cooked bacon, ground beef, bacon, ham, chorizo, and crumbled sausage.

 - Veggies: Toppings like mushrooms, home fries, jalapenos, bell peppers, onion, spinach, and tomatoes make great morning toppings!